Dutch Oven Temperature Chart: No More Guessing How Many Coals!

 Generally speaking, charcoal briquettes burn cooler and slower than lump charcoal.
 Because of their uniform size and shape, they are easier to cook with because they produce a more even amount of heat and burn at a more even rate.
 Overall, briquettes perform more consistently than lump charcoal.

-Cooking Method And Dutch Oven Coal Placement
+Cooking Method And Coal Placement

 Our Dutch Oven Temperature Chart is a general guideline indicating the number of charcoal briquettes required to produce a certain temperature for different sizes of Dutch ovens … and, if you don’t have one yet, we have help for you to answer the question, What size Dutch oven should I buy for camping?